CartoDB/raster-loader/CONTRIBUTING.md

 ### Updating documentation

-All new fatures and updates to features need to be documented.
+All new features and updates to features need to be documented.

 Raster Loader uses [Sphinx](https://www.sphinx-doc.org/en/master/) to generate documentation.